Garlic and onion substitutions for seasonal cooking

 Fresh garlic

-Young, uncured garlic available for a short window in early summer.
-It’s slightly milder than cured garlic and should be stored in a container in the fridge and used within about a week.
+For a short window in early summer, you’ll find fresh (uncured) garlic in the shop.
+It’s slightly milder than the cured garlic you’re used to, with a papery skin that hasn’t fully set yet.
+Store it in a container in the fridge and use it within a week.

 Sweet onions

-Sweet onions show up earlier than storage onions and have higher sugar and water content, which makes them mild and great for fresh eating.
-You’ll see them uncured in July and cured later in the summer.
-Use them sooner rather than later since they do not store as long.
+Sweet onions show up before storage onions and are noticeably milder — higher in sugar and water, which makes them great for fresh eating.
+They’re wonderful raw in salads or dressings, and still very good cooked.
+Use them fairly quickly since they don’t store as long as cured onions.

 Leeks

-Leeks have a fresh, mild onion flavor and are great for soups, pastas, and roasted dishes.
-They store well and are especially useful later in the season when greens are less abundant.
+Leeks have a mild, almost sweet onion flavor and are especially good in soups, pastas, and roasted dishes.
+They store well and are a great option later in the season when other alliums are less available.
+Use the white and light green parts; the dark green tops are tougher and better for stock.

 Shallots